 RPO 314 American Political Theory (3.0 credits): This course examines the development of American political thought and how it has guided, and been guided by popular opinion.
 Consideration of the two principal components of American political thought: the individualistic, decentralized component exemplified by Jefferson, Taney, Cleveland, and Eisenhower, (small government, states' rights); and the nationalistic, centralist thread exemplified by Lincoln and the two Roosevelts (central government as a means to improve people's lives).
 Prerequisite: None.
-Offered: Alternate years, Fall Semester.

 RPO 315 Political Parties (3.0 credits): Consideration of the evolution of political parties in America and how critical events have shaped and changed them.
 The political party as a force in activating government, whether in the multiple party states, the two party states, or a single party state.
 Prerequisite: None.
-Offered: Alternate years, Spring Semester.

 RPO 316 American Constitutional Law (3.0 credits): The role of the Supreme Court in the American political system.
 Consideration of Constitutional Amendments, and critical Supreme Court decisions - and their role in the shaping of American life.
 The nature and exercise of judicial review, federalism, and separation of powers.
 Prerequisite: None.
-Offered: Alternate years, Spring Semester, based on student demand.

 RPO 410 Trans-national Relations (G - Designation) (3.0 credits): This course examines the interaction between government and non-government agencies across national boundaries.
 Consideration of the role of cross-national organizations such as the World Health Organization, Amnesty International, Greenpeace, and other NGOs.
 Prerequisite: None.
-Offered: Spring or Fall Semester, based on student demand.

 RPO 411 Civil Liberties and Law (3.0 credits): In this course, we will consider the matter of civil liberties in the US.
 Emphasis will be on those liberties/freedoms guaranteed by the Constitution, and how Supreme Court decisions have impacted them over the course of US history.
 Special consideration given to matters of discrimination against women, minorities, and LGBT people.
 Prerequisite: None.
-Offered: Fall or Spring Semester, based on student demand.

-RPO 412 Politics in Black American (A - Designation) (3.0 credits): African-American participation in and theorizing of American politics.
+RPO 412 Politics in Black American (A - Designation) (3.0 credits): African American participation in and theorizing of American politics.
 The nature of Black participation in policy making, the role of Black interest groups, the nature and place of Black leadership, and voting in the North, the South, and the Sub-community.
 Prerequisite: None.
 (African American General Education Course).
-Offered: Alternate years Spring Semester.

 RPO 413 Comparative Government (G - Designation) (3.0 credits): Consideration of systems of government in various parts of the world.
 Emphasis on American and European efforts to impose Western-style democracy and economic practices in different regions, and the impact on world peace and prosperity.
 Prerequisite: None.
-Offered: Fall or Spring, based on student demand.

 RPO 414 International Law (3.0 credits): In this class we will consider the matter of increasing globalization of trade, culture, and politics, and how international law and courts affect this process.
 Critical analysis of the refusal of the US and some other nations to be bound by international law.
 Prerequisite: RPO 102.
-Offered: Fall or Spring, based on student demand.

 RPO 415 American Presidency (W - Designation) (3.0 credits): The development of the power and influence of the American chief executive.
 Analysis of the office includes the selection of candidates, the role of political parties, and campaign financing.
 Examination of critical Presidential decisions and actions through history - with emphasis on the 20th & 21st centuries.
 Consideration of the intent and reality of checks and balances on the executive branch, and the use of executive orders.
 Prerequisite: None.
-Offered: Based on student demand, Spring or Fall Semester.

 RPO 416 Current Political Issues (W - Designation) (3.0 credits): A consideration of critical domestic and international issues affecting the world system of nations.
-Particular emphasis on the role and actions of the United States and its impact on world events.
+Particular emphasis on the role and actions of the United

+States and its impact on world events.
 A list of topics is announced and agreed upon at the beginning of each term.
 Prerequisite: None.
 (Writing Intensive General Education Course).
-Offered: Alternate years, Fall Semester.